Akron Children's Logo

 What Else Should I Know?

 The action plan should go everywhere your child goes.
-Keep a copy at home in a well-known spot, and give one to the school nurse, teachers, and anyone else who cares for your child.
+Keep a copy at home in a well-known spot.
+If possible, keep an electronic copy of it on your phone or tablet.
+Share the plan with the school nurse, teachers, and anyone else who cares for your child.
 Explain the plan to them so they'll be comfortable following it.

 Review the plan with your doctor at least every 6 months to keep it current.
 Any time something changes — if your child's medicine dose changes, for example — update the plan and give new copies to all caregivers and teachers.